Office of the Special Envoy to Monitor and Combat Antisemitism: Biden administration

-In 2021, the Special Envoy was elevated to an Ambassador-at-Large nominated by the U.S. President and confirmed by the U.S. Senate.
-At the beginning of the Biden Administration, the office's budget was $500,000 and operated with a skeletal staff of fewer than two full-time employees.
+In 2021, the special envoy was elevated to an ambassador-at-large nominated by the U.S. president and confirmed by the U.S. Senate.
+At the beginning of the Biden administration, the office's budget was $500,000 and operated with a skeletal staff of fewer than two full-time employees.
 Most of the office's positions are political appointees who leave when an administration ends.

 On July 30, 2021, President Joe Biden nominated scholar Deborah Lipstadt for this role.
-Opposition from Senator Ron Johnson, whom she had tweeted was advocating "white supremacy/nationalism", delayed her nomination for many months.
+Opposition from Senator Ron Johnson, whom she had tweeted was advocating "white supremacy/nationalism," delayed her nomination for many months.
 Her initial nomination expired at the end of the year.

-Amidst the delays in confirming Lipstadt, the Biden Administration named Aaron Keyak to the post of Deputy Special Envoy to Monitor and Combat Anti-Semitism.
+Amidst the delays in confirming Lipstadt, the Biden administration named Aaron Keyak to the post of deputy special envoy to monitor and combat antisemitism.
 The deputy position was not at the ambassador level and did not require Senate confirmation.

 After re-nomination, the Senate Foreign Relations Committee held hearings on her nomination on February 8, 2022.
 On March 29, 2022, the committee favorably reported her nomination out of committee.
 Her nomination was supported by all committee Democrats, as well as senators Mitt Romney and Marco Rubio.
 Her nomination was confirmed by voice vote on March 30, 2022, and she was sworn in on May 3, 2022.

 Lipstadt was part of the Biden administration team that launched the U.S. National Strategy to Counter Antisemitism.

 The 2024 U.S. federal budget increased funding for the office from $1.5 million to $1.75 million.
 The budget increase followed robust support from officials in the U.S. House and U.S. Senate.